 |Lunch (12 pm)||Roasted chicken breast with baked mushroom and asparagus|

 |Dinner (7:30 pm)||Sweet potato salad with low-calorie dressing + boiled codfish|

 |Breakfast (8 am)||2 white flour and low-fat milk pancakes with maple syrup|

 |Post Lunch Snack (4 pm)||1 cup strained fruit juice or buttermilk|

 |Dinner (7:30 pm)||Macaroni with tuna and herbs|

-You don’t have to survive on tasteless food if you are on the bland diet.
+You don’t have to survive on simple meals with limited ingredients if you are on the bland diet.
 It is best that you cook your meals to avoid consuming foods that should be avoided by you.
 Here is a yummy bland diet recipe that will hit your taste buds with a myriad of flavors.

 4. Easy Bland Diet Recipe